 If you have developed resources or tools for your classroom please contribute to our Teacher Created Resources bank, or share your experiences by writing a guest blog.
 Email email@example.com for submission details.

 We have a range of training events specifically designed for international teachers and practitioners to build on our training events across the world.
 See here for further information.
 We are also expanding our network of champion teachers and champion schools to support our worldwide community of practice.
 For further details on hosting, attending or supporting one of our overseas training events please contact firstname.lastname@example.org

 We are keen to work with international organisations with a responsibility for teacher/practitioner training/professional development to help grow and develop Musical Futures regionally.
 We have 12 years experience of designing, applying and adapting Musical Futures in classrooms, as well as in scaling up innovation, building and sustaining networks of teachers, communications (especially social media), and creating a sustainable business model for local Musical Futures programmes.
 Our international training and consultancy packages are bespoke and tailored to the local needs of the organisation that we work with.
-For further information and an initial conversation about how starting a Musical Futures programme in your country contact Ian Harvey, Musical Futures Australia via email@example.com
+Contact email@example.com for further details.

 Keynotes and training